Kru2003/WebProgramming/README.md

 # WebProgramming
  Practice of web programming<br>
  Assignment2 files is basic practice of html body tags.<br>
- Assignment3 files is basic practice of html pages such as login, form, iframe,etc.
+ Assignment3 files is basic practice of html pages such as login, form, iframe,etc.<br>
+ Assignment 4 file is chef's resume by using html<br>
+ Assignment5 files id practice of css.<br>